Pediatric dental visit at Elevate Smiles Dental in Tampa

 Handling Anxiety, Wiggles, and Special Considerations

 We’re pros at short attention spans.
 If your child needs breaks, we take them.
 For worried kids, we use “tell-show-do”—describe a step, show it on a finger, then do it quickly and gently.
-If treatment is needed, we’ll discuss comfort options and pacing that respect your child’s personality.
-Our office is built around calm, positive experiences and clear parent communication.

 Common Milestones and Mini-Problems